dhabedank/brokerage-engine-documentation/docs/marketing/opportunity-setup.md

 Opportunities with this selected will not be visible in the catalog to `Agent` users and are intended for [manual invoicing](invoices.md/#manual-invoice) purposes only.

 #### Listing Selection Required
-Requires the user to select a listing.
+Requires the user to select a listing or multiple listings.
 This generally differentiates listing-specific opportunities from agent promotion marketing.

+##### Restrict to Single Listing
+Only permits the user to select a single listing associated with the marketing opportunity.

 #### Invoice Upon Task Completion
 Enabling this configuration will generate a <Highlight color="#FFA87D">Pending</Highlight> invoice when an order is submitted, along with the task to be completed by an `Admin` user.
 Once task has been <Highlight color="#10C888">Approved</Highlight> by the `Agent`, an `Admin` user will be presented an Invoice Confirmation screen to adjust the following invoice attributes.